1. A Wolf Spider with an Egg Sac

 Wait.
 Daddy Longlegs don't creep you out?
 Oh.
 Ok, here's a close up.

-I've tried to identify this one…but I can't seem to find it anywhere!
-Any bug experts out there know what this is?
-These guys creep me out beyond belief.
-I'm hoping they're called "The Great North American Care Bear Bug" or something equally soothing…anything to overcome that exterior.
+We've tried to identify this one…but we can't seem to find it anywhere!
+Do any bug experts out there know what this is?
+These guys creep us out beyond belief. we're hoping they're called "The Great North American Care Bear Bug" or something equally soothing…anything to overcome that exterior.
 This photo was taken in Centreville, so this…"thing"…clearly lives in our state.

 Ugh.
 These stealthy little bugs are known to lurk in dark, damp spaces (and that can often mean your basement) and are identified by their abdominal pincers.
 They are mostly nocturnal and shy, coming out to feed at night.
-I now realize that the last sentence just made them sound even creepier than they are..which is pretty creepy.
+We now realize that the last sentence just made them sound even creepier than they are..which is pretty creepy.
 So let's go ahead and cross every boundary and talk about their name.
 An old wives' tale says that they climb through the human ear canal to burrow into the brain and lay eggs.
 Fortunately, that doesn't seem to be a common trait of earwigs…but I'll be sleeping with earplugs just in case.
+You are free to sleep as normal, but if you wake up with a few hundred earwig babies in your brain then don't blame us.

 6. The American Pelecinid Wasp